Dear Evan Hansen: South Korea (2024)

 A Korean production opened on March 28, 2024, at the Chungmu Arts Center in Seoul by S&Co.
 The script was translated for the production by Han Jeong-sik, while the songs were translated by Han Jeong-sik and Yang Joo-in.
 The Korean production was directed by Park So-young, with Yang Joo-in and Ben Cohn as music supervisor.
 The lead role of Evan Hansen was triple-cast, featuring Park Kang-hyun, Kim Sung-kyu and Lim Kyu-hyung.
-The supporting roles were double-cast: Kim Sun-young and Shin Young-sook as Heidi Hansen, Yoon Seung-woo and Lim Ji-seob as Connor Murphy, Kang Ji-hye and Hong Seo-yeong as Zoe Murphy, Jang Hyun-sung and Yoon Seok-won as Larry Murphy, An Si-ha and Han Yu-ran as Cynthia Murphy and Lee Da-jeong and Yeom Hui-jin as Alana Beck, with the exception of the role of Jared Kleinman played by Cho Yong-hwi.
+The supporting roles were double-cast: Kim Sun-young and Shin Young-sook as Heidi Hansen, Yoon Seung-woo and Lim Ji-sub as Connor Murphy, Kang Ji-hye and Hong Seo-yeong as Zoe Murphy, Jang Hyun-sung and Yoon Seok-won as Larry Murphy, An Si-ha and Han Yu-ran as Cynthia Murphy and Lee Da-jeong and Yeom Hui-jin as Alana Beck, with the exception of the role of Jared Kleinman played by Cho Yong-hwi.
 Its Seoul production concluded on June 23, 2024 and subsequently staged performances in Busan from July 4 to July 21, 2024.

 Second US National tour (2024–2025)

-A non-equity second US tour, based on the original Broadway staging, launched in September 2024 at Theatre Under the Stars in Houston, Texas.
+A non-equity second US tour, based on the original Broadway staging, officially opened on September 10, 2024, at Theatre Under the Stars in Houston, Texas.
 Crossroads Live North America produces the tour.
 The cast includes Michael Fabisch as Evan Hansen, Hatty Ryan King as Zoe Murphy, Bre Cade as Heidi Hansen, Caitlin Sams as Cynthia Murphy, Alex Pharo as Connor Murphy, Jeff Brooks as Larry Murphy, Gabriel Vernon Nunag as Jared Kleinman, and Makena Jackson as Alana Beck.
 The tour concluded on April 27th, 2025.